libglui/glui/readme.md

 ## Version 2.3, March 22, 2005

-- WARNING: Introduces some incompatible changes with previous versions!!
+- *WARNING*: Introduces some incompatible changes with previous versions!!

-- GLUI_String is now a std::string
+- GLUI_String is now a `std::string`
   This is the main source of most incompatibilities, but I felt it was a necessary change, because the previous usage of a fixed-sized buffer was just too unsafe.
 I myself was bitten a few times passing